 One of the best—and easiest—ways you can internationalize your education at The University of Tampa is by taking one of the University’s travel courses.
 Here’s how it works.
 Enroll in an on-campus course with a travel component.
 After the on-campus portion or during spring break, you and your classmates take off, all while earning UT academic credit.
 Each course’s travel component may last from seven days to four weeks and options vary slightly each year.

-Visit the Office of International Programs to discuss these program opportunities with an education abroad advisor.
-Specifically, students may contact Katherine Pazda or Clara Ohannes.
-Student walk-in hours are held in Plant Hall 304 and 306; as dates and times may vary due to office events, please consult the current calendar here.
-All other times are by appointment.
+Students may also visit the Office of International Programs to discuss opportunities with an education abroad advisor.
+Student walk-in hours are in Plant Hall 304 and 306; dates and times may vary due to office events, so please refer to the current calendar

 How to apply

 The application deadline for spring semester travel courses is Nov.
 15. Please note that once courses reach full enrollment they will be closed.
 Students must first apply online through the Spartans Abroad Program Portal.
 Please note that instructor permission is required for all travel courses.